JohnLasa/Calculator/README.md

-Simple calculator with last answer abilities
-Applause would be appreciated
+Simple calculator with last answer abilities, applause would be appreciated